nurik123w/OnlineStoreProject_Bitlab2021/README.md

 - Customers can register / log in.
 - Customers can navigate on the main pages browse products or select an item from the showcase and preview.
-- Customers can search for the product according to the specified criteria.
+- Customers can filter the product according to the specified criteria.
 - Customers can add products to the shopping cart and delete products from the shopping cart.
 - Customers can change their password.
 - Admin and Moderator can add or modify product.